Harnessing evolution to understand human disease

 The Visual System & Blindness

 Human blindness is often caused by retinal degeneration, affecting millions of people globally.
-These diseases can be caused by mutations in rhodopsin (the rod visual pigment) as well as rapid changes in light intensity.
-We study how rhodopsin evolves in animals that rapidly move between dark and light environments (Owls, bats, whales).
-We’ve identified mutations that modulate rhodopsin biochemistry, making it more resistant to retinal degeneration phenotypes.
+These diseases can be caused by mutations in retinal proteins, and by changes in light intensity.
+We study how the biochemistry of these proteins evolves in animals that encounter both dark and light environments (owls, bats, whales, penguins).
+We’ve identified mutations in Rhodopsin (the visual pigment) and its binding partner, Arrestin, that make these animals more resistant to retinal degeneration phenotypes.
 Our goal is to borrow these innovations from nature and convert them into evolution-inspired therapeutics for human blindness.

 Antioxidants & Lifespan